observations from isfryn

 Little appears to go unnoticed.

-Filmed in mid Wales, July to October 2019.
+Filmed between July and October 2019.

-Music by Slow Meadow
+Music by Slow Meadow.

 "What is?"